F4l13n5n0w/recon-ng-baidu_site-module-rewrite/README.md

 ## Installation

-* backup your original baidu_site.py file.
+* backup your original `baidu_site.py` file in default directory `/modules/recon/domains-hosts/`.
-* copy the code to your recon-ng working directory and replace the original baidu_site.py.
+* copy the code to your recon-ng working directory and replace the original `baidu_site.py`.

 For example, in my Kali2 linux.